 Unfortunately, many small business owners only learn the hard way about what to do and not to do when starting a business.
 As a result, around half of all small businesses fail within the first five years, and a big part of that is due to inexperience.

-To help you avoid making some common mistakes, here are eight tips for first-time business owners.
+To help you avoid making some common mistakes, here are eight tips for new business owners.

 Create a business plan